Cosmetic Acupuncture is a Chinese Medicine practice now widely embraced in the West

 - Redness or blotchy skin tone*

 In addition, Cosmetic Acupuncture with the assistance of Chinese herbs, nutritional and lifestyle advice can produce outstanding results in those struggling with acne, eczema and psoriasis (2,3,5)

 What to expect from your treatment:

 Your comfort is our top priority and we want your experience to be relaxed and easy.
-Cynthia is a very gentle and knowledgeable practitioner who will ensure that you always receive the best possible care.
+Our team are very gentle and knowledgeable practitioners who will ensure that you always receive the best possible care.

 Your initial Cosmetic acupuncture treatment will include an assessment of your overall health to design a personal strategy to help eliminate any underlying causes of premature lines and signs of ageing.

 Very fine specialised facial needles are placed at key areas of the face, head, neck and ears.
 The needles are inserted with precision and comfort and are left in for about 20 minutes.
 At the same time supportive needles will be used elsewhere on the body to help balance your constitution (hormones, stress, anxiety etc).